 - Final integration of the solution, including verification and validation, if releasing on the PI boundary

 Agile Release Trains (ARTs) typically report that their overall efficiency, velocity, and job satisfaction are enhanced by regular opportunities to ‘recharge their batteries and sharpen their tools.’

 Allow Time for Innovation

 One of the pillars of the SAFe Lean-Agile Mindset is innovation, but finding time for ideation and change in the midst of delivery deadlines can be difficult.
 To this end, many enterprises use IP iterations for research and design activities such as hackathons.
 There are two simple rules for hackathons:

 - People can work on whatever they want, with whomever they want, so long as the work reflects the mission of the company

 - The teams demo their work to others at the end of the hackathon

 The learnings from hackathons routinely make their way into Program Backlogs and often help drive innovation.
 They’re fun, too!

 Dedicate Time to PI Events

 Integrate the Complete Solution

-When a solution includes hardware (and other components), it’s harder to integrate end-to-end continuously.
-Full integration at the Program Level, as well as the Large Solution Level, may be feasible only during the IP iteration.
+When a solution includes hardware (and other components), it’s harder to integrate end-to-end continuously and full integration may be feasible only during the IP iteration.
 In these cases, it’s just common sense to plan for that.

 However, the IP iteration should not be the only attempt to integrate the assets into the system.
 Full or partial integration happens over the course of the PI, with a total solution integration occurring at least once per PI.
 This approach validates the assumptions early enough to be able to respond to significant problems and risks within the PI.